 Normally when we are in a natural area, I move around myself a lot, to make sure I have the best background I can.
 This makes sure I don’t have to move the horse around too much.
 Because moving around a horse too much can make them nervous or agitated.
 And that is something you’d want to avoid!
 How else are you going to get those ears to move forward?!

 The last location was with this Rodhondendron shrubbery, it was fully blooming with these amazing purple flowers.
 Even though the shrubbery itself was quite small, it was enough to capture it in the portrait.
 There was enough greenery behind the bush itself to help and preserve the atmosphere in the photograph.
 Working with colourful bushes or trees with flowers in them can bring you amazing results.
 I hope by now you see you don’t need a lot to work with.
 Just look around and know where to point your camera.
 And it helps to move left, right, up or down yourself to ensure you are avoiding any disruptive objects in your photographs.
 Because, as you can see in all the behind-the-scenes-photographs, I encountered enough of them!

 I absolutely loved working with Luna, she is a born photo-model!
 Thank you Luna and Else for going with me on this crazy adventure!
 I just love how you are always up for the weirdest requests and adventures, you are the best!

 Do you want to learn to photograph?

 Do you want to learn how to photograph?
 But are you just not that sure of yourself?
-Did you know I have course that is free to follow for that?
+Did you know I have a course specifically for beginning photographers?
 Learn how to photograph in manual mode!

 Do you have any examples as well?!